 Related: How to Make Mornings Less Hectic

 I try new things when an idea pops up or someone recommends something, but most of the time, we cycle through the same basic meal options—and they work great!
 We also do the same for breakfast (check out our go-to breakfast menu for toddlers!)

 This post was originally sponsored by Happy Family but all opinions and lunch ideas are my own.

 Easy Toddler Lunch Ideas for Daycare

-- Quesadilla triangles (with chicken or beef if have some leftover from dinner)
+- Mini quesadillas (with chicken or broccoli if have some leftover from dinner)

 - Turkey and cheese rolls (as is or melted on a tortilla then cut into manageable pieces)

-- Penne pasta (veggie based or regular) and meatballs (frozen and cut into smaller bites)
+- Penne pasta (veggie-based or regular) and meatballs (heated from frozen and cut into smaller bites)

-Raw veggies are an easy and crunchy way to add nutrition, and adding a dip like ranch or hummus makes them even more tasty!
-My favorites include
+Raw veggies are an easy and crunchy way to add nutrition, and adding a dip like ranch or hummus makes them even tastier!
+My favorites include:

 Cooked veggies are also great (I always keep a bag of frozen peas, corn or carrots on hand for a quick 2 minute steam in the microwave as needed).